reema0814/Azure-Synapse-Analytics-Day/ms-spl-create-and-publish-powerbi-dashboards-reports/gettingstarted.md

-# Hands-On-Lab: Create and publish PowerBI Dashboards & Reports
+# Hands-On-Lab: SQL Datawarehouse with Syanpse

 ### How to get started with a provided lab environment